ryusr/Text-Classification/README.md

     You type: "This was a terrible experience"
     Program tells you: "Predicted sentiment: negative"

-## What You Can Learn From This

-This project helps you understand:
-1. How to prepare text for a computer to understand it
-2. How computers can learn from examples
-3. How to make predictions using what the computer learned
-4. How to create a simple program that users can interact with

 ## Room for Improvement

 This is a basic version meant for learning.
 If you want to make it better, you could: